Wrong Level¶

 Summary¶

-The test is well-written but lives at the wrong pyramid tier: a "unit" test running a subprocess, an "integration" test that mocks every dependency, a build smoke colocated with millisecond-scoped assertions.
+The test is well-written but lives at the wrong test level: a "unit" test running a subprocess, an "integration" test that mocks every dependency, a build smoke colocated with millisecond-scoped assertions.

 Aliases¶